 Today’s recipe will hopefully make that holiday meal prep a little easier and still allow you to enjoy delicious homemade rolls.
 These rolls can be made ahead and then frozen.
 Just pull them out 4 -5 hours before you want to bake them so they can thaw and rise.
 I love to keep a couple of pans of these in the freezer so when the craving for homemade bread/rolls arises I am prepared!
 They are also great to giveaway to someone along with a pot of soup.

-Roll out the dough on a well floured counter.
+After the dough rises and doubles in size, roll out the dough on a well floured counter.
 I use a 2 inch biscuit cutter to cut out circles.

 I like to use the round disposable cake pans but any size is fine.
 If you’d like you can dip the round discs of dough into more melted butter before you fold them and place them in the pan but I find them delicious enough without the extra butter.